How To Pack And Label Your Boxes (When Moving Home)

 While this may seem rather pointless, when you are dealing with hundreds of packed boxes at your new home, it will make the process so much easier.

-While you may know what the colours mean, don’t forget an important step, letting your Local Movers know.
+While you may know what the colours mean, don’t forget an important step is, how to plan for a home renovation.
 Make sure they know what each colour means, and also label the rooms of your new home.
 Take coloured pieces of paper and put them on the door of each room of your new home which corresponds to the colour-coded moving boxes.

 Make sure to label each side of the box so that you can easily tell what is inside, even if packed against other boxes or walls.